rose-jang/roselogs/content/categories/cloud/_index.md

 ---
-title: Example Category
+title: Cloud
-description: A description of this category
+description: A collection of projects on cloud
 image: cloud-icon.png

 # Badge style